vikashkrdeveloper/SafeExec/README.md

 # This command will:
 # - Install all dependencies
 # - Build Docker executor containers
-# - Start development environment with Docker
+# - Start development environment with Docker Compose
+# - Mount source code for hot-reload (changes auto-reload containers)
 # - Seed database with sample data
+# - Start both API server and worker with live reloading
 ```

+> **🔥 Hot-Reload Feature**: Code changes automatically reload containers without rebuilding!
+> Your changes in VS Code are instantly reflected in the running Docker containers.

 ### 4. Manual Setup (Step by Step)